dunnkers/computer-graphics/OpenGL_Deferred_Shading/README.md

 # Deferred Shading
 > An additional assignment in the CG 2018-2019 programme

+## Usage

+Program was tested on the RUG LWP Ubuntu computers.

 ## gBuffers

 Upon intialization of the main view we first create a framebuffer object and then create all gBuffers required, storing them in a texture.
 We create gBuffers to store color, normals, position and depth.
 All this is done in the `FramebufferObjectInstance` class.